 1. North Rim

-The North Rim, according to GrandCanyon.com “runs about 10 degrees cooler than the South rim, and supports plant and animal life that the drier South Rim cannot, such as aspen, birch, maple and oak trees, and the Kaibab Squirrel with its metallic gray coat and distinctive tufted ears.”
+According to GrandCanyon.com the North Rim “runs about 10 degrees cooler than the South rim, and supports plant and animal life that the drier South Rim cannot, such as aspen, birch, maple and oak trees, and the Kaibab Squirrel with its metallic gray coat and distinctive tufted ears.”

 2. Marble Outlook

-There is 108 miles of the Grand Canyon in the Hualapai “People of the Tall Pines” Reservation and with a Permit you can drive down Diamond Creek gravel road which is the only place for a vehicle to get down into the Grand Canyon.
-Make sure you have four-wheel drive vehicle to drive down the Peach Springs Canyon to Colorado River with picnic area but no facilities.
+108 miles of the Grand Canyon are located in the Hualapai Reservation – “People of the Tall Pines”.
+With a permit, you can drive down Diamond Creek gravel road.
+It is the only place that a vehicle can get down into the Grand Canyon.
+Make sure you have four-wheel drive vehicle to drive down the Peach Springs Canyon to the Colorado River.
+Peach Springs has a picnic area, but no facilities.
+If you’re keen on driving, learn how to get to the Grand Canyon by car.

-The Tonto Trail doesn’t go from the Rim down to the Colorado River, it is a trail along a shelf of rock called the Tonto Platform parallel to the river but at a midway elevation for 70 miles between the Rim and the river.
+The Tonto Trail doesn’t go from the Rim down to the Colorado River.
+It is a trail along a shelf of rock, called the Tonto Platform, parallel to the river.
+It remains at a midway elevation for 70 miles between the Rim and the river.
 It is less travelled so it can be a beautiful and quiet hike as it twists and turns along the Grand Canyon.
+There are also many other places to go for a good Grand Canyon Hike.

 5. Havasupai Falls

-According to the Arizonafpv.com, this cave is hidden in the heart of the Grand Canyon, Arizona.
+Just like in the old time adventure stories, a place exists that is real.
+The secret hidden cave behind a waterfall!
+Arizona Phoenix Drone Service uses ‘First Person View’ to utilize aerial videography to ‘take you to places you have never been’.
+They found this cave is hidden in the heart of the Grand Canyon.
 The only way to get to this cave is by taking a raft down the Colorado River and climbing into the cave through a waterfall.
+An adventure seekers dream.
 The only way to find out how to get there is to ask at arizonafpv.com!

 7. Spectacular Secret Grand Canyon View